 This approach, which can be used during a Brainstorming, can be applied in a wide range of contexts.
 Indeed, its creator has gathered information on the methodology used in thousands of inventions.
 His objective was to conceive a tool that would stimulate structured creativity when developing projects.
 This would help focusing precisely on the problem to be solved.

-Althoug this method is efficient and is carried out collaboratively, it is quite different from many other methodology, such as the 3 Disney chairs, the Mind Mapping, and so on.
 In other words, the TRIZ is much more rational, and that for the following reasons : it analyses the issue by segmenting it.
 More specifically, it defines the contradictions of a problematic by focusing on technical parameters.
 This is very different from most of approaches that are based on more emotional perspectives.
 This means that the TRIZ narrows down the extent of developed creative ideas (even though it is still an important part of the process here as well).
 The reason in that when applying this technique, our focal-point to shape ideas in the final solution.

 To make it simple, we can summarize the whole process into 4 basic principles, which are illustrated as followed :